 Healthy and resilient marine ecosystems in the U.S. and Canada

 In many geographies, our marine health is in decline.
-In North America’s Arctic Ocean, we are witnessing intense, climate-related disruption and recognize an urgent need to limit the number and severity of other human-caused ecosystem impacts—and similar impacts are being felt in the still thriving but increasingly threatened marine ecosystems of British Columbia and the U.S. West Coast.
-Across these geographies, threats to ecosystems range from marine transportation to offshore industrial facilities to overfishing.
+In North America’s Arctic Ocean, we are witnessing intense, climate-related disruption and recognize an urgent need to limit the number and severity of other human-caused ecosystem impacts—and similar impacts are being felt in the still thriving but increasingly threatened marine ecosystems of British Columbia.
+Threats to these ecosystems range from marine transportation to offshore industrial facilities to overfishing.
 And lining these coasts are communities – from remote villages to cities the size of Seattle – in which the fabric of life is often tied to marine health.

-Yet in all three of these places, we see moments of opportunity for significant conservation.
+Yet in all of these places, we see windows of opportunity for significant conservation.
 Specifically, the Marine Conservation Initiative is supporting those who are working toward:

 - Conservation and sustainable management in high priority geographies.
-Protecting ecologically important features, managing the range of human uses in those places and establishing frameworks for enduring health of the marine ecosystems of the North American Arctic, British Columbia and the U.S. West Coast;
+Protecting ecologically important features, managing the range of human uses in those places and establishing frameworks for enduring health of the marine ecosystems of the North American Arctic and British Columbia;

 - Establishing key enabling conditions.
 Ensuring lasting conservation and community gains from New England and West Coast fisheries management reforms and East Coast ocean planning efforts to date; scaling engagement, lessons and conditions nationally in the U.S. and Canada.